aplteam/Cider/docs/Cider-User-Guide.md

 If that is not good enough for you, follow the instructions provided by the document [Installing And Updating The Tatin Client](https://tatin.dev/Assets/docs/InstallingAndUpdatingTheTatinClient.html#On-setupdyalog "Link to the document on https://tatin.dev") for how to achieve that for Tatin.

-All you have to do in addition to that is to add this function:
+All you have to do in addition to that is to add this function to the `setup.dyalog` script:

 ```
     ∇ {r}←path LoadCider debug;version;res;sep;paths;qdmx